lgalaz/fullstack-javascript/javascript/ErrorHandling/explanation.md

-# Error Handling in JavaScript - Comprehensive Study Guide
+# Error Handling in JavaScript

 ## Introduction